 Prior to joining DHS, Dr. Ozment served at the White House as the President’s Senior Director for Cybersecurity where he led a team that developed national policy and coordinated federal cybersecurity efforts.
 He was responsible for the development and implementation of the President’s Executive Order 13636 on Improving Critical Infrastructure Cybersecurity.
 He then oversaw the resulting development of the NIST Cybersecurity Framework.
 Dr. Ozment also led the development of the National Strategy for Trusted Identities in Cyberspace, a signature initiative by the Administration to improve online authentication.

-Prior to joining the White House, Dr. Ozment led an operational security group at DHS that oversaw compliance, metrics, and security authorization for the department’s Chief Information Security Officer.
-Previously, Dr. Ozment served in cybersecurity roles with the Office of the Secretary of Defense, National Security Agency, MIT Lincoln Laboratory, Merrill Lynch, and Nortel Networks.
+Prior to joining the White House, Dr. Ozment led an operational security group at DHS that oversaw compliance, metrics, and security authorization for the Department’s Chief Information Security Officer.
+Previously, Dr. Ozment served in cybersecurity roles with the Office of the Secretary of Defense, National Security Agency, Merrill Lynch, and Nortel Networks.